axin-geo/IST303TeamProject_RFx/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under...

 ## Acknowledgments
 - Thanks to the Imagery/Raster team at Esri for their insights and support.